edzillion/blood-n-guts/README.md

 1. permissions?
 1. documentation
 1. feature: enemy is bloodied at half health
+1. UX. going to scene then activating it

 ## Bugs
 1. No trail when moving to a grid coord y < grid.size